-Associate Professor in Industrial/Organizational Psychology,
+Professor of Industrial/Organizational Psychology,

 College of Human Sciences and Humanities

 Scott McIntyre has been a professional in the field of industrial organizational psychology for more than 15 years.
-His experience as a career supervisor in the personnel department at AT&T, as director of human resources in Cambridge, Massachusetts, and doing consulting work in Portugal and the U.S., gives him a unique combination of practical and theoretical experiences.
+His experience as a career supervisor in the personnel department at AT&T, as director of human resources in Cambridge, Massachusetts, and doing consulting work in Portugal and the U.S. gives him a unique combination of practical and theoretical experiences.
 He has been teaching at the university level for over 10 years.

 He has lived for 16 years in Portugal and taught industrial organizational psychology in a Portuguese university setting.
 Prof. McIntyre has published articles concerning stress, conflict and has spoken at many international conferences.